bootdotdev/blog/content/golang/top-golang-interview-questions.md

 ## 14. How do you export functions from a package?

-Exported functions in Go just need to be capitalized in order to be exported.
+Exported functions in Go just need to be capitalized to be exported.

 ```go
 func DoWork(){